 The Psychotherapist Guy Winch has done a Ted Talk - How To Heal A Broken Heart - on this very subject.
-His opening battle cry: ‘getting out of heartbreak isn’t a journey … it’s a fight.’
+His opening battle cry: ‘getting out of heartbreak is not a journey … it is a fight.’

 'Sometimes we give love to the wrong person, and we sit there and wonder, 'how could I have given love to that person?
 They don't even deserve it, or 'what a waste of time.'
 But the thing is, you shouldn't think about it that way.
 You should think of the fact that you were able to give love, because if you are able to give, that means you have it inside you.'